awsdocs/amazon-s3-userguide/doc_source/setting-repl-config-perm-overview.md

 }
 ```

-For an example, see [Configuring replication for source and destination buckets are owned by different accounts](replication-walkthrough-2.md)\.
+For an example, see [Configuring replication when source and destination buckets are owned by different accounts](replication-walkthrough-2.md)\.

 If objects in the source bucket are tagged, note the following:
 + If the source bucket owner grants Amazon S3 permission for the `s3:GetObjectVersionTagging` and `s3:ReplicateTags` actions to replicate object tags \(through the IAM role\), Amazon S3 replicates the tags along with the objects\.
 For information about the IAM role, see [Creating an IAM role](#setting-repl-config-same-acctowner)\.